axeltidemann/self_dot/README.md

 self_dot
 ========

 An artificial sentient being.
-Uses evolution to write its own software.
+Uses evolution to write its own program.